Board of Trustees

 The role of the Board of Trustees is to determine and oversee policies that support the mission of the school and to ensure the school's fiscal stability This includes the hiring and evaluation of the Head of School, appointing standing and ad hoc committees, overseeing the lease and facility use, fundraising and strategic planning.
 Equally important, Board members serve as ambassadors for the school community.

-Patrick is the Chair of the Liberal Arts Department at New England Conservatory, where he teaches courses in Theatre Arts and Dramatic Literature and directs the NEC Writing Center.
-He is also the Institutional Advancement Advisor and Publications Editor for the Music-in-Education National Consortium, a national coalition of public schools, arts organizations, and institutions of higher education dedicated to creating authentic, interdisciplinary programs in music and the arts.
-Patrick serves as editor of The New England Conservatory Journal for Music-in-Education, and is a writer of fiction and plays.
-Patrick and his wife, Serina, live in Brattleboro and are the parents of Emmanuel (Upper Elementary) and Magdalena.
+Patrick is the Chair of the Liberal Arts Department at New England Conservatory, where he teaches courses in Theater Arts and Dramatic Literature, directs the NEC Writing Center, and serves as president of the Faculty Senate Steering Committee and the Undergraduate Curriculum Committee.
+From 2000-2010 he was the Institutional Advancement Advisor and Publications Editor for the Music-in-Education National Consortium, a national coalition of public schools, arts organizations, and institutions of higher education dedicated to creating authentic, interdisciplinary programs in music and the arts.
+Patrick is also a writer of fiction and plays, including Triangle, a puppet play with music performed at the Sandglass Theater in Putney in June 2013.
+Patrick and his wife, Serina, live in Brattleboro and are the parents of Emmanuel (Middle School) and Magdalena (Upper Elementary).

 Members at Large